$f(T)$ cosmology: From Pseudo-Bang to Pseudo-Rip: The Pseudo-Bang Scenario

 \subsection{Turnaround}

-In the interval (ii) in Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport}, which is limited by points $B$ and $C$, the universe expansion decelerates, while $H(t)>0$ and $\dot{H}_{-}<-H^{2}$.
-Contrary to interval (iii) where the universe transits from decelerated expansion to decelerated contraction (the Hubble parameter changes sign and becomes negative), since $\dot{H}_{-}$ the system still lies below the zero acceleration curve, namely $\dot{H}_{-}<-H^{2}$.
-Therefore, point $C$ represents a turnaround point, $H=0$ and $\dot{H}_{-}<0$, at which the universe reaches a maximum size with a finite deceleration.
+At point $C$ on Fig. \ref{Fig:unified-bounce}\subref{fig:unified-phport} the universe goes from dynamical region III (decelerated expansion) to another dynamical region II (decelerated contraction).
+Therefore, point $C$ represents a turnaround point, $H=0$ and $\dot{H}_{-}<0$, at which the universe reaches a maximum size with a finite deceleration unlike Big Brake models \cite{Keresztes:2012zn}.
 This is the third phase of the scenario at hand.

-From the above we deduce that the transition from expansion to contraction occurs smoothly in a decelerating regime.
-This is not the case in the Big Brake models \cite{Keresztes:2012zn}, in which the deceleration becomes infinite (finite time singularity of Type II).
-Thus, we expect the tidal force to play an essential role during this phase.
-Although, it will not be strong enough to destroy the matter content, it may lead to different configurations.

 At the turnaround point $C$, the Hubble parameter goes to zero.
 Using (\ref{unified-Hubble}), (\ref{parameters}) and (\ref{ti1}), we determine the time at the turnaround as